jgmalcolm/jgmalcolm.github.io/cv.md

 {% comment %}

-1. Greven, McGinley, Nakirikanti, Couceyro, Malcolm, Rodts, Refai, Gary.
-   "Telemedicine in spine surgery: Outcomes for 138 patients seen in person for the first time on the day of surgery compared to historical controls."
-   *In submission*
 1. McMahon, Malcolm, Douglas, Greven, Sadan, Samuels, Cawley, Barrow, Grossberg, Howard.
 "Shunt-Dependent Hydrocephalus After Aneurysmal Subarachnoid Hemorrhage: Identification of Novel Prognostic Variables and